yatmos/eng/content/research/research.md

 Our laboratory basically performs the analyses about the spatiotemporal variation of atmospheric chemicals and their influence on the air quality and atmospheric environment.
 Present researches focus on the regional distribution and transport pattern of air pollutants in East Asia, the relationship between airborne aerosols and precursors, and characteristics of stratospheric and tropospheric ozone related to the polar environmental change.
 Eventually, we would better understand the effect of meteorology and climate variability on atmospheric chemistry.

 <br>

+#### Mathematical Atmospheric Physics Laboratory [(https://mapl.yonsei.ac.kr )](https://mapl.yonsei.ac.kr )

+We carry out interdisciplinary (atmospheric sciences, mathematics and physics) theoretical and numerical modeling studies to understand characteristics of motions and chemical phenomena in the whole atmosphere including the lower atmosphere (troposphere-stratosphere) and the upper atmosphere (above 100 km).
+Focus of our researches includes understanding of the upper atmosphere environment (near-earth space environment) and influences of the solar activity and space-borne energetic particles on the climate variability near the ground.